heroku/function-migration/MIGRATION.md

  AsyncFunctionInvocationRequest__c                 CustomObject force-app/main/default/objects/AsyncFunctionInvocationRequest__c/AsyncFunctionInvocationRequest__c.object-meta.xml
 ```

 1. On the **Permission Sets** pages, select **New** to create a new Permission Set.
-For function-specific Permission Set, name the Permission Set to associate to its function, eg "Java Function".
+For function-specific Permission Set, name the Permission Set to associate to its function, for example "Java Function".
 2. Provide a name and enable **Session Activation Required**.
 3. Under **Assigned Connected Apps**, assign the authorization Connected App created above.
 4. Under **Object Settings**, assign **Edit** access to `Async Function Invocation Requests` - required for asynchronous function invocation responses.